cajdata/zcomp/README.md

 # zcomp
-An application to find comparable home sales with the Zillow API
+Find comparable home sales using the Zillow API.